The verdict is in: juicing fights inflammation at its source!

 Top athletes understand the importance of anti-inflammatories because extreme physical activity requires the rebuilding and cooling of the tissues for injury-free recovery.
 Athletic programs such as Auburn University integrate fresh juice into their nutrition and performance regimens.

 What are the best juices to drink to enjoy alkaline nutrients?
 Greens (of course!).
 Combos of kale, celery, herbs, bitter greens, and lettuces are powerful on their own or added to your juices.
 You can get a powerful alkaline shot by juicing ginger, garlic, and dandelion greens (but whoa!
 Use just a little – that stuff is super-bitter!).
 Some people swear by “salad juice” (yes, take a salad’s ingredients (minus meat and dressing) and juice it)!
-So, be sure to also try tomato, cucumber, basil, lettuce, garlic, bell pepper
+So, be sure to also try tomato, cucumber, basil, lettuce, garlic, bell pepper and celery.

 Beets (I’m always trying to get folks to turn up the beet. (link)) and apples (I eat one a day), too!
 Carrots (link) are another great alkalizing juice that brings down inflammation in the body.